Stream aggregation can be configured via the following command-line flags:

 vmagent

-and single-node VictoriaMetrics
+and

-support the following approaches for hot reloading stream aggregation configs from -remoteWrite.streamAggr.config
+support the following approaches for hot reloading stream aggregation configs from -remoteWrite.streamAggr.config and -streamAggr.config:

 By sending

-By sending HTTP request to
+SIGHUPsignal tovmagentorvictoria-metricsprocess:kill -SIGHUP `pidof vmagent`By sending HTTP request to

 Aggregation outputs #

-The aggregations are calculated during the interval
+The aggregations are calculated during the interval specified in the

-and then sent to the storage once per interval
+and then sent to the storage once per interval.
+The aggregated samples are named according to

 .

-lists are specified in the config
+If by and without lists are specified in the

 ,

-then the aggregation by labels
+aggregation by labels

-is performed additionally to aggregation by interval
+is performed additionally to aggregation by interval.

-Below are aggregation functions that can be put in the outputs
+Below are aggregation functions that can be put in the outputs list at

-list at stream aggregation config
+stream aggregation config

 :